FederatedAI/FATE/examples/pipeline/hetero_sshe_lr/README.md

-## Hetero SSHE LR Logistic Regression Configuration Usage Guide.
+## Hetero SSHE Logistic Regression Configuration Usage Guide.

 This section introduces the Pipeline scripts for different types of tasks.